 Are beauty influencers dishonest?

 Sure enough, raw and unfiltered reviews create an element of trust.
 Albus, who believes that de-influencing is resetting the beauty influencer space, warns that content creators who value money and deals over authenticity should be worried.
-She suggests they should rethink their strategy entirely, especially as the wider trend for de-influencing will inevitably put them under a lot more scrutiny.
+She suggests they should rethink their strategy entirely, especially as the wider trend for de-influencing will inevitably put them under a lot more scrutiny from beauty lovers.

-One beauty influencer getting it right is @makeupbymonicaa (aka "your #browngirlmakeup bestie").
-They recently posted a video on influencer integrity.
+One beauty influencer getting it right is @makeupbymonicaa aka "your #browngirlmakeup bestie".
+Monica recently posted a video on influencer integrity.
 "I’ve been a consistent content creator on TikTok for almost three years now," they said.
 "Sure, I make a lot of review-based videos, but my focus has always been education."
-They call for ads that are compliant with US Federal Trade Commission (FTC) guidelines, reviews of products that people actually like, and filter-free content.
+Monica calls for ads which are compliant with US Federal Trade Commission (FTC) guidelines, reviews of products that people actually like and filter-free content.
 "This is the standard that I hold myself to, and the standard that I hope other creators will hold for themselves, too."

 @morganturnermakeup As always, these are just my experiences with these products!
 Feel free to share youre in the comments! #concealers #worstmakeup #badmakeup #overhypedmakeup #worstconcealers #worstof22 #worstmakeupof2022 #worstconcealers2022 #dontbuythese #whatnottobuy #concealerfails #badconcealers ♬ Blue Blood - Heinz Kiessling

-The creator went viral recently for posting a video discussing how to be "correctly" influenced.
-"By following these cues, you’ll not only be buying better products," they said, "but you’ll be buying [fewer] products."
-One rule is looking at your skin type and skin tone: is it the same or similar to the influencer who is telling you to buy a certain moisturizer or foundation?
+Monica went viral recently for posting a video where they discussed how to be "correctly" influenced.
+"By following these cues, you’ll not only be buying better products," said Monica, "but you’ll be buying [fewer] products."
+One rule is looking at your skin type and skin tone: is it the same or similar to the influencer who is telling you to buy a certain moisturiser or foundation?
 Secondly, does the influencer use a beauty filter?
 If so, the flawless result you see in their videos may be unachievable in reality.

 With all that said, it’s not lost on TikTok’s beauty community that de-influencing is still influencing.
 A lot of the time, influencers who discourage their followers from buying certain products tend to offer up what they believe to be better alternatives.
 They’re still influencing you to spend money.
 But this new era is a reminder that filters, clever lighting and, above all, money are the biggest driving forces behind much of the beauty industry on social media.